mamadceto/H-P-G/README.md

 1. Open the `index.html` file in your web browser.
 2. Select a key type from the dropdown menu.
 3. Click the "Generate Keys" button to generate keys.
-4. Click the "Contact Creator" button to get contact information for the creator.

 ## File Structure